 Discover the captivating story of Harriet Buss, who taught formerly enslaved African Americans in Norfolk and other Southern cities after the Civil War, from Museum History Educator Lydia Davis Hester.

 The course is taught by experienced lifelong sailors and is designed for crew members of offshore races, long-distance cruisers, and any sailor wanting to improve his/her sailing skills.

-Join us in person at the Museum or online for a fascinating program of African cultures that continue to be told in today’s pop culture through movies and television.
+Wrap up our celebration of Black History Month with a fascinating program of African cultures that continue to be told in today’s pop culture through movies and television.

 This inspiring series takes you behind the scenes to explore our vast art collection like we've never done before.
 Experience the raw beauty of the brushstrokes, the intimate portrayal of people, daring rescues at sea, the power of our world's waters, and so much more.
 New episodes are shared on our social media channels the first Friday of each month!